johnnovak/gridmonger-site/source/moving-around.rst

 WASD mode
 =========

-Certain RPGs, typically blobbers, are best played with your left hand on the `WASD keys <https://en.wikipedia.org/wiki/Arrow_keys#WASD_keys>`_ for moving the party, and your right hand on the mouse for combat and menu navigation.
+Certain RPGs, typically dungeon crawlers with real-time combat, are best played with your left hand on the `WASD keys
+<https://en.wikipedia.org/wiki/Arrow_keys#WASD_keys>`_ for moving the party,
+and your right hand on the mouse for combat and menu navigation.
 Gridmonger's *WASD mode* was designed with such players in mind who prefer to do the bulk of their mapping with the WASD keys and the mouse while playing the game.

 *WASD mode* can be toggled with the :kbd:`Tab` key.
 You will see an indicator in the top-left corner of the window when WASD mode is on.